The great looking picture above is from about 20 years ago.

 As a side note, I also showed the World RE-Premiere of "Gone with the Wind" at a huge Ultra Vision theater in Charleston, SC during my Navy stint a few years earlier.
 None of the "old" guys that ran theaters back then wanted the pressure of such an event, so I was selected to fill in.
 It was awesome.
 At the same time I was also running the projector at the Jamestowne Tri-Centenial event which featured "Miss Prissy" (the late Butterfly McQueen) from GWTW as well.
 Between her appearances on stage before each showing the first week, she would "hide" in the booth with me until time to "appear" on stage.
 She never made a dime from the movie after her final paycheck during production.
 But her personal appearances did bring in some money.
 Back then, only the lead actors had contracts that brought in residuals.

 In early 2011, I added an ICOM IC-718 and then in November 2011, an IC-7410 joined my list of equipment.
-I linked the IC-7410 to Ham Radio Deluxe vis USB for control and logging on my computer.
-I've since added an IC-7000 which was in my car for a while, but now won't fit anywhere in my new car, so it's now my 2m/70cm rig in the shack and backup HF.
-My original IC-745 still works great and is always handy as a standby rig.
+I linked the IC-7410 to Ham Radio Deluxe via a single USB cable for control and logging on my computer.
+I use a Heil Pro Headset/Mic for all voice QSO's.
+I've since added an IC-7000 which was in my car for a while, but now won't fit anywhere in my new car, so it's now boxed up, waiting for it's next need.
+A have added the ICOM IC-2830a 2m/70cm rig in the car in a trunk mount setup and a 2nd one in the shack.
+My original IC-745 still works great and is always handy as a standby rig, but mostly it's used for AM broadcast listening on a long wire.

 After 22 years as Chief Engineer for Broadcast Productions (Television and Radio) at Arkansas Tech University, I retired from that post in July 2011 and started off in yet another direction in my life.
 Where this leads is still unknown, but I'm sure it will be fun.

 My word for retirement is "confusing".
-Like not having to get up early to go to work, not having to "work" for 8+ hours a day, 5 days a week and still collect a couple of decent paychecks each month.
+Like not having to get up early to go to work, not having to "work" for 8+ hours a day, 5 days a week and all the time still collect a couple of decent paychecks each month.
 I plan on traveling as much as I can.
 So far, I've been to 51 countries or policitally entities and recently added Canada (3 years in a row now), Tahita, New Zealand and the Cayman Islands as well as a return trip to Australia (after 40+ years which I didn't count twice).
-Up next, perhaps a river cruise through Europe or Alaska Cruise.
+Up next, perhaps a river cruise through Europe, South Pacific Islands or Alaska Cruise.

 Anyway, stay tuned.